Health Surveillance for the Species Recovery Programme

 We undertake to minimize these risks through disease risk analysis prior to translocation, disease risk reduction if a translocation proceeds and post-release health and welfare surveillance to monitor the effect of translocation on translocated and sympatric species at the reintroduction site.

-For the past 17 years, ZSL has carried out health surveillance for English Nature’s Species Recovery Programme (SRP), including projects on the field cricket Gryllus campestris , barberry carpet moth Pareulype berberata, pool frog Rana lessonae, sand lizard Lacerta agilis, cirl bunting Emberiza cirlus, corncrake Crex crex, red kite Milvus milvus , common dormouse Muscardinus avellanarius and red squirrel Sciurus vulgaris.
+For the past 24 years, ZSL has carried out health surveillance for Natural England’s Species Recovery Programme (SRP), including projects on the field cricket Gryllus campestris , barberry carpet moth Pareulype berberata, pool frog Rana lessonae, sand lizard Lacerta agilis, cirl bunting Emberiza cirlus, corncrake Crex crex, red kite Milvus milvus , common dormouse Muscardinus avellanarius and red squirrel Sciurus vulgaris.

-We also carry out disease monitoring on populations of declining native species, for example the remnant red squirrel populations in the north of England.
+We also carry out disease monitoring on populations of declining native species, for example the remnant red squirrel populations in the north of England and the declining hen harrier.

 Disease monitoring of red squirrels after reintroduction highlighted the severe effects of squirrel poxvirus disease, in areas where grey squirrels are present, to the red squirrel population.